 A bit on yeast.
 In most grocery stores you can find “Quick Rise” or “Instant” (same thing), or “Active Dry”.
-Quick yeast is mixed with dry ingredients and doesn’t require any time to sit in warm water.
+Quick yeast gets mixed with dry ingredients and doesn’t require any time to sit in warm water.
 Active dry yeast usually needs to proof in warm liquid until it dissolves and becomes bubbly.
-Have both on hand as recipes will always specify.
+Have both on hand as recipes will always specify – I usually buy the packets.

 Though bread machines probably produce superior results, you can still make bread if you don’t have one.
 I don’t have one, and I make bread a lot.
 You also don’t need a standing electric mixer (but start doing push ups now as you will definitely need those biceps for the old fashioned counter-top kneading).
 This bread is called EASY because it doesn’t need any kneading at all!
 Scan through the pictures – besides an hour of rest time, this is as simple as mixing together ingredients and baking it in the oven – it’s just like any muffin or banana bread recipe you’ve tried in the past.
 The best part is that your house smells like a bakery and the bread itself is sweet, tender, chewy, and satisfying in a way that no quick bread can compete with.